amitmse/in_Python_/Random_Forest/README.md

 # Bias - Variance
-	For example, if you have high variance, one common solution is to add more features from which to learn.
+	For high variance, one common solution is to add more features from which to learn.
 	This very frequently increases bias, so there’s a tradeoff to take into consideration.

 # Tune